rappasoft/laravel-livewire-tables/docs/misc/actions.md

 Used for non-wireable butons, to set the route that the action button should take the user to upon clicking.

+### wireNavigate

+Used in conjunction with setRoute - makes the link "wire:navigate" rather than default behaviour

 ### setActionWrapperAttributes

 This is used to set attributes for the "div" that wraps any Action Buttons: